wikihouse/viewer-experiments/display-wikihouse-mallet2/readme.md

 * Building the mallet from a list of vertices for each component

 ### Display Series
-The 'Display' series of files appear to be growing into the specialty of extracting data and measuring data in a variety of manner from the WikiHouse DXF files
+The 'Display' series of files appear to be growing into the specialty of extracting data and measuring data in a variety of manners from the WikiHouse DXF files.
+Once gathered the data may be used to help with creating parameterized scripts

 [Display WikiHouse Mallet2 R2]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-mallet2/display-wikihouse-mallet2-r2.html )

 * 2015-05-03 ~ This demo loads an AutoCAD 2007 formatted DXF files and displays the data
 	1. Nested and ready to be cut out - in blue.